MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 If you get too close to a hologram, it will temporarily disappear&mdash;to restore the hologram, just move away from it.
 Also, if you've placed several holograms close together, some may disappear.
 Try removing a few.

 Holograms can also be blocked or encased by other holograms or by objects such as walls.
-If this happens, try one of the following fixes:
+If that happens, try one of the following fixes:

 - If the hologram is encased in another hologram, move the encased hologram to another location.
-To do this, select **Adjust**, then tap and hold to position it.
+To do that, select **Adjust**, then tap and hold to position it.
 - If the hologram is encased in a wall, select **Adjust**, then walk toward the wall until the hologram appears.
 Tap and hold, then pull the hologram forward and out of the wall.
 - If you can't move the hologram by using gestures, use your voice to remove it.
 Gaze at the hologram, then say "Remove."
 Then reopen the hologram and place it in a new location.